brandtabbott/vitepress-plugin-sidebar-generator/README.md

 ## Features

 - Updates the VitePress config before it is resolved.
-- Watches for changes in your Markdown files and automatically updates a `sidebar.json` file.
+- Watches for additions/deletions in your Markdown files and automatically updates a `sidebar.json` file.

 ## Installation